 Dr Jane C Wright pioneered chemotherapy as a treatment for cancer.
 On top of her remarkable knowledge and drive to eradicate cancer, Jane defeated gender and ethic-based obstacles to achieve her goals.
 Her father Dr Louis Wright was the first African-American to graduate from Harvard Medical School and founded the Cancer Research Center at Harlem Hospital.
 Jane graduated with honours from New York Medical College in 1945 and proceeded to work at Harlem Hospital where she became chief resident.

 In 1949, Jane joined her father as director of the Cancer Research Center.
 Chemotherapy was very much experimental at the time, but their research into anti-cancer chemicals began to show positive results on patients with leukemia.
 Dr Louis Wright passed away in 1952 leaving Jane as head of Harlem Hospital Cancer Research Foundation, aged just 33.

 Twelve years later, Jane co-founded ASCO – an organisation focused on improving the care of people with cancer.
 From the seven founding members of the group, one was non-white and one was a woman – both of them were Dr Jane C Wright.

 In 1967, she was named professor of surgery, head of the Cancer Chemotherapy Department, and associate dean at New York Medical College – making her the highest ranked African American woman at a nationally recognised medical institution.
 To wrap up her incredible list of milestones, Jane was elected the first woman president of the New York Cancer Society in 1971.

-Have a look at some of our very own healthcare heroines below, with expertise ranging from general practice to sports medicine.
+Have a look at some of our very own healthcare heroines below, with expertise ranging from general practice to gastroenterology.